 Coast Guard Interdicts Lancha Crews Illegally Fishing U.S. Waters

-CORPUS CHRISTI, Texas — Coast Guard law enforcement crews detected and interdicted Mexican lancha boat crews engaged in illegal fishing in federal waters off southern Texas, Feb.
-20 and 21, the 8th Coast Guard District said in a Feb.
-23 release.
+CORPUS CHRISTI, Texas — Coast Guard law enforcement crews detected and interdicted three Mexican lancha boat crews illegally fishing in federal waters off southern Texas on Feb.
+27, the Coast Guard 8th District said in a release.

-Coast Guard crews stopped two lanchas with a total of 10 Mexican fishermen engaged in illegal fishing.
-The lanchas and 584 red snapper, totaling 2,814 pounds, were seized.
+Coast Guard crews stopped three lanchas with a combined 13 Mexican fishermen engaged in illegal fishing.
+A total of 3,533 pounds of red snapper and 1,122 pounds of shark was onboard the lanchas.
+The lancha boats, with fishing gear onboard, were seized.
 The Mexican fishermen were detained and transferred to border enforcement agents for processing.